-Annual wages: Automotive repair and maintenance Average weekly wage: Grantmaking and giving services
+Annual wages: Automotive repair and maintenance

-Annual receipts at nonemployer establishments: Other personal services
+Average weekly wage: Commercial machinery repair and maintenance Annual receipts at nonemployer establishments: Other personal services

 NAICS 92 - Public Administration.
 The Public Administration sector consists of establishments of federal, state, and local government agencies that administer, oversee, and manage public programs and have executive, legislative, or judicial authority over other institutions within a given area.
 These agencies also set policy, create laws, adjudicate civil and criminal legal cases, and provide for public safety and national defense.